-The costs of caring for an elderly loved one can be take a toll both physically and emotionally.
+The costs of caring for an elderly loved one can take a toll both physically and emotionally.
 But these days, the financial impact alone will affect most of us more than we ever imagined and unfortunately, ever planned on.

 According to a recent survey conducted by Agingcare.com, adult children are paying for their elderly parent’s care and most are not prepared.
 The survey had some very stark findings: